Children’s Dentist – Denton, TX

 Seeing your child smile is probably one of the highlights of your day.
-You want to make sure that those little pearly whites stay healthy for the long haul -- and that means taking great care of them at home and by visiting a children’s dentist regularly.
+You want to make sure that those little pearly whites stay healthy for the long haul.
+That means taking great care of them at home and visiting a children’s dentist regularly.
 At Prime Dentistry, our team welcomes the youngest in your family, too.
-Keep reading to learn more about our children’s dentistry services!
+Keep reading to learn more about our children’s dentistry services in Denton!

 When Should My Child Visit the Dentist?

-What to Expect during Your Child’s First Visit
+What to Expect During Your Child’s First Dental Visit

 At-Home Tips for Oral Health

-Taking care of your child’s smile at home requires pretty much the same steps that you take for your own teeth and gums.
+Taking care of your child’s smile at home requires pretty much the same steps that you take for your teeth and gums.
 Make sure they brush for two minutes, twice a day, and that they floss between teeth daily.
-Some kids don’t like dental hygiene, though -- so you may need to keep these tips in mind.
+Some kids don’t like dental hygiene, though, so you may need to keep these tips in mind.

 - Start a progress chart and set rewards for consistent brushing and flossing

-- Model good behavior by taking care of your own smile
+- Model good behavior by taking care of your smile

 - Have everyone brush and floss their teeth together